Dr-Wahab/OpenSeesPy-Seismic-Behavior-Evaluation-Dashboard-for-RC-Columns/README.md

-# OpenSeesPy-Seismic-Behavior-Evaluation-Dashboard-for-RC-Columns
-This repository contains an open-source structural engineering pipeline developed in Python using OpenSeesPy and Matplotlib.
-The framework performs a advanced nonlinear cyclic displacement-control analysis of a cantilever reinforced concrete (RC) column and generates a comprehensive, publication-quality performance dashboard.
 # OpenSeesPy Seismic Behavior Evaluation Dashboard for RC Columns

 This repository contains an open-source structural engineering pipeline developed in Python using **OpenSeesPy** and **Matplotlib**.
 The framework performs an advanced nonlinear cyclic displacement-control analysis of a cantilever reinforced concrete (RC) column and generates a comprehensive, publication-quality performance dashboard.